 - 4.1 The Council is required to publish the remuneration of Senior Employees as defined by the disclosure regulations.
 Senior Employees are defined with reference to their management authority; to the political restriction placed upon their post under section 2(1) (a), (b) or (c) of the Local Government Housing Act 1989 and with reference to their reporting relationship to the Council's 'Head of Paid Service' or Chief Executive.
 The disclosure requirements also include any employee whose annual remuneration is £150,000 or more.
-No employee of Perth & Kinross Council was remunerated at this level in 2018/19. - 4.2 The application of the disclosure regulations in relation to the management structure of Perth & Kinross Council defines the following post-holders as Senior Employees in 2018/19: - The Chief Executive as the statutory head of paid service. - The Depute Chief Executive and Chief Operating Officer as the officer responsible for the management of the authority to the extent that they may direct or control the major activities of the authority either solely or collectively. - The Executive Director of Education & Children's Services as the Council's chief education officer, the Head of Legal and Governance Services as the Council's statutory monitoring officer; the Head of Finance as the Council's proper officer for financial administration and the Depute Director of Education & Children's Services as the Council's statutory chief social work officer. - The Executive Director of Housing & Environment as an officer who is directly accountable to the Council's head of paid service and/or is directly accountable to the Council or any committee or sub-committee. - 4.3 The Scottish Joint Negotiating Committee (SJNC) for Local Authority Services sets the salaries for the Chief Executives of Scottish local authorities. - 4.4 The remuneration of Senior Employees of Perth & Kinross Council and its Subsidiaries for 2018/19 is detailed in Table 3 below:
+No employee of Perth & Kinross Council was remunerated at this level in 2019/20. - 4.2 The application of the disclosure regulations in relation to the management structure of Perth & Kinross Council defines the following post-holders as Senior Employees in 2019/20: - The Chief Executive as the statutory head of paid service. - The Depute Chief Executive and Chief Operating Officer as the officer responsible for the management of the authority to the extent that they may direct or control the major activities of the authority either solely or collectively. - The Executive Director of Education & Children's Services as the Council's Chief Education Officer, the Head of Legal and Governance Services as the Council's statutory monitoring officer; the Head of Finance as the Council's proper officer for financial administration and the Depute Director of Education & Children's Services as the Council's statutory Chief Social Work Officer. - The Executive Director of Housing and Environment and the Chief Officer of the Perth & Kinross Health & Social Care Partnership, that are officers who are directly accountable to the Council's head of paid service and/or are directly accountable to the Council or any committee or sub-committee. - 4.3 The Scottish Joint Negotiating Committee (SJNC) for Local Authority Services sets the salaries for the Chief Executives of Scottish local authorities. - 4.4 The remuneration of Senior Employees of Perth & Kinross Council and its Subsidiaries for 2019/20 is detailed in table 3 below:

-Table 3: Remuneration of Senior Employees of the Council and its Subsidiaries for Financial Year 2018/19 (Job titles as at 31 March 2019)
+Table 3: Remuneration of Senior Employees of the Council and its Subsidiaries for Financial Year 2019/20 (Job titles as at 31 March 2020)